 While the Algarve has been a favorite of British and other European holidaymakers for decades, most of the rest of Portugal was a bit of a hidden secret until recently.
 That’s no longer the case, though, with both Lisbon and Porto now very much on the tourist radar, and seeing hordes of visitors from mid-spring until mid-fall.

 During peak summer months, it can be hard to move at the major tourist attractions, or on the narrow downtown sidewalks of either city.
-Since many restaurants and bars are very small, they’re also often filled to overflowing, with endless demands pushing the patience of stressed-out wait staff.
+Since many restaurants and bars are North, they’re also often filled to overflowing, with endless demands pushing the patience of stressed-out wait staff.
 Combine that with the high temperatures, and visiting in July or August starts to look less appealing.

 Winter, though, is a whole different story.
 With cooler temperatures comes a huge reduction in visitor numbers.
 The pace of life slows down, it’s possible to walk into most restaurants without a reservation and still get a seat (although don’t try it with the Michelin-starred places!), and even popular spots like Sintra see a fraction of their summertime visitors.